 With over 400 waterfalls recorded, Sri Lanka has a lot of beautiful waterfalls to offer.
 Because of the hilly inlands, most waterfalls can be found in the central highlands of the island.
 Some have natural pools to bathe in, while others are more tucked away and can only be seen from a distance.
 Or if you have a drone, you can fly closer to them.
 There is even a waterfall where you can bath in at the top!
-We had a few favorite waterfalls which you can read in our complete guide about the best waterfalls in Sri Lanka.
+We had a few favorite waterfalls that we have visited which you can find in our complete guide about the best waterfalls in Sri Lanka.

 Going on a safari in Sri Lanka is an absolute MUST DO!
 It will be one of the unforgettable experiences of your Sri Lanka adventure.
 The island has so much wildlife to offer in the different National Parks.
 You can spot wild elephants, jackals, sloth bears, many different species of birds, crocodiles and even leopards!
 In Trincomalee and Mirissa you can also go whale watching in the right season.
 But before planning your Sri Lanka Safari you have to know what the right season is for which National Park.
 Especially when you have a specific wish to see a certain wild animal!

 Where to go on safari in Sri Lanka?